solana-foundation/developer-content/content/courses/using-token-extensions/token-extensions-onchain.md

   - Explain the differences between the Token Program and Token Extension programs
   - Explain how to use Anchor Interfaces
-description: "Learn how to use token extensions in onchain programs."
+description: "Use token extensions in onchain programs."
 ---

 ## Summary